writethedocs/www/docs/conf/portland/2021/cfp.rst

 If you are selected to speak at Write the Docs, we will waive your attendance fee.
 As the conference is virtual, there are no travel costs.
 If speaking incurs any costs that are difficult for you to cover, please `let us know <mailto:{{email}}>`_ and we'll do our best to help out.

-If you already have a ticket, we will of course refund it - just drop us an  `{{email}} <mailto:{{email}}>`_.
+If you already have a ticket, we will of course refund it - just drop us an email at `{{email}} <mailto:{{email}}>`_.

 {% if flagcfp %}**You’ll hear from us with our proposal decisions by the end of {{cfp.notification}}.**{% endif %}

+All talks will be shown prerecorded, and we'll be asking for a **completed video from you by {{cfp.video_by}}**.
+We have a host of options to support you in making this happen, including the possibility of a live recording call with our videographer.
+During the conference we'll ask you to participate in a moderated Q&A video session after your talk recording is shown.

 Note that all Speakers must read, understand, and agree to our :doc:`/code-of-conduct`.
 All talks and slides will need to follow our Code of Conduct.
-If you are unsure about any aspect of this, please feel free to ask us for clarification
+If you are unsure about any aspect of this, please ask us for clarification.

 Example proposal
 ----------------